benhasselgren/portfolio-balancer/use-cases/USECASE-rebalance-portfolio.md

 ## MAIN SUCCESS SCENARIO

 1. User presses the rebalance portfolio button.
-2. User is asked how they want to rebalance.
-3. User chooses how they want to rebalance.
 4. Portfolio is rebalanced.

 ## EXTENSIONS

 1. **When rebalance button is pressed the alert to how they want to rebalance doesn't appear.**:
-    1. User emails developers that there is a bug
-3. **App does not use the way that the user has requested.**:
     1. User emails developers that there is a bug
 4. **Portfolio is not rebalanced.**:
     1. User emails developers that there is a bug